-This is the end of the material which is embraced in the report of the Committee on the State of the Order, and as I said before I would read these communications and if you wish to take any action it can be done or let go merely as a memorial.
+This is the end of the material which is embraced in the report of the Committee on the State of the as I said before I would read these communications in you wish to take any action it can be done or let go merely as a memorial.
 I would like to have some comment on it.

 Past Comander-in-Chief Campbell: I fully assent in the sentiments expressed.
-I move that the Commandery-in-Chief concur in that and that it become a part of the proceedings of this year.
+I move that the Commandery-in-Chief concur in that and that it become a part of the proceed ngs of this year.